Financial-Times/o-gallery/README.md

 _Showing_ and _selecting_ are two separate concepts and are independent of each other:

 * **Showing** only means _bring into view_.
 * **Selecting** only means _chosen_.
-There must always been one item selected, even if the selected is not made visible in the UI.
+There must always been one item selected, even if the selected item is not made visible in the UI.

 Each item in gallery has an index number.
 Pages do not have index numbers as the number of pages can vary when a gallery has a variable width (e.g. in a responsive layout).